-4. Circumstances for Issuing a fixed penalty notice
+4. Circumstances for issuing a fixed penalty notice

 A fixed penalty notice will be issued when there are circumstances of unauthorised absence.
-Only one notice will be issued to a parent in any one academic year but where there may be more than one poorly attending pupil in a family, notices may be issued for more than one child in that family.
+Only one notice will be issued to a parent in relation to an absence in any one academic year but where there may be more than one poorly attending pupil in a family, notices may be issued for more than one child in that family.
+The academic year in which the school has placed the request to the Attendance and Wellbeing Service, and when the initial absence occurred, is relevant to the issuing of a notice and not the academic year in which the FPN may be processed and issued.
 There will be no restrictions on the number of times a parent may receive a formal warning of a notice and it will at the discretion of the AWS whether to issue a notice on one or both parent/carer.